Historical Markers in Brown County, Minnesota

 Brown County Timeline

-This timeline provides a condensed summary of the historical journey of Brown County, Minnesota.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Brown County, Minnesota.

 - 1853 - Brown County is established.